-Along with assigning an owner (or a gardener as we described them in the previous article) to the dashboard and writing up a basic guide, another important part of the monitoring phase is getting feedback and tracking usage.
+Along with assigning an owner (or a gardener, as we described them) to the dashboard and writing up a basic guide, another important part of the monitoring phase is getting feedback and tracking usage.

 I love the term “zombie dashboard” as explained in The Big Book of Dashboards.
 It’s used to describe dashboards that were useful once but have become abandoned because they are either difficult to use or no longer answer the business’s current questions.
 If there is no process keeping dashboards relevant, they risk becoming a shadow of their former selves!

 Below are 3 responsibilities of the new dashboard owner to ensure the data stays up-to-date, useful and tailored to its users’ needs.

 1. Regularly review the KPIs.

 If your dashboards have goals that are being consistently met, then it needs a review.
 For example, if you’re measuring customer satisfaction and all of the attributes are hitting their targets but the overall measure is not, then you’ll need to ask different questions to find the real drivers of satisfaction.